-The automatic correction mode is designed for documents which mostly contain incorrect breaks.
-Good examples are text copied from PDF documents, regular text (TXT) files, text copied from some webpages, results of simple OCR programs, etc.
+The automatic correction / highlighting mode is designed for documents which mostly contain incorrect breaks, or when you want to highlight all potentially incorrect breaks and then correct them manually .
+Automatic break correction is suitable for text copied from PDF documents, regular text (TXT) files, text copied from some webpages, results of simple OCR programs, etc.

-To remove incorrect breaks automatically, switch to Automatic Correction tab:
+To remove or highlight incorrect breaks automatically, switch to Automatic Correction / Highlighting tab:

-Before you press Correct Document button, you need to choose the following:
+Before you press Correct & Highlight Breaks button, you need to choose the following:

 - Whether to correct “uncertain” breaks or not.
 By default, the tool will keep uncertain breaks and highlight the last symbol preceding the break and the first symbol following the break, so you can remove the break manually.
 If Correct Uncertain Breaks option is checked, uncertain breaks will be removed and the appropriate place will be highlighted.

 - Highlight colors for marking “certain” and “uncertain” breaks.